-Frequency in singing bowls is measured in vibrations per second.
-This measure is commonly known as Hertz (Hz).
+Singing bowls frequency is measured in vibrations per second.
+This measure is commonly known as singing bowl Hertz (Hz).
 The lower the frequency the slower the vibrations.
 The musical scale, do re me or A B C can also be expressed in Hz.

 Theoretically people can hear 20,000 Hz (20 KHz) but as far as I know that is limited to children and people living in societies without amplified sound.
 Most audiologists are happy if you can hear 12 KHz but they will test you higher if it looks like you have something left up there.

-On the software side the program needs to isolate frequencies and then process them individually.
-Lots of phone aps have problems with this and jump from note to note.
+On the software side, the program needs to isolate sound bowl frequencies and then process them individually.
+Lots of phone apps have problems with this and jump from note to note.
 There is software out there designed for composers that has very good frequency isolation.
 Once the software isolates the frequency, that is tracks each individual note and overtone, the next step is to generate a number of data points for each tone.
-By data points I mean individual readings over time, sometime hundreds of readings per second.
+By data points I mean individual readings over time, sometimes hundreds of readings per second.
 When you examine a data dump on a bowl what you don’t see is the same frequency over and over.
-Instead the readings spread over a range.
+Instead, the readings spread over a range.
 This range might be narrow, under 1 Hz or wide 5 Hz and even more.
-The software will take an average or a most frequent occurrence (mode) and display that as the bowl’s frequency.
+The software will take an average or the most frequent occurrence (mode) and display that as the Tibetan singing bowl’s frequency.

 In 2012 I collaborated with the late Dr. Carolyn Bremer of the Bob Cole Conservatory of Music at Cal State, Long Beach to develop a program to track the individual frequencies in singing bowls.
 Carolyn was a great fan of singing bowls (and had a few of ours).
 I worked with her students to develop the basic frame work and then employed software engineers to complete the process.
 The basic software we used for the project is Max by Cycling ’74.
 Max is rather specialized and not out-of-the-box user friendly but it does have the ability to employ multiple sound processing engines to generate frequency readings.
 Our programming was aimed at following frequencies through amplitude decay.
 In addition to this program we also use third party software to analyze sound clips and generate a frequency report.
 We get pretty good agreement among the various programs, but not perfect, again adding nuance to the concept of exactness.